ssiannas/DB-Publishing-House/README.md

 3. Install flask using the command >pip install flask

+4. Edit the sql login credentials in src/config.py

+5. Make sure the hostname in _\_main.py_ is correct.
+If are not sure set it to '127.0.0.1'

-4. Run run.bat
+5. Run run.bat

-5. If that doesn't work, run \_main.py from an IDE and you can run db_console by double-clicking
+6. If that doesn't work, run \_main.py from an IDE and you can run db_console by double-clicking